 Following Poland’s emergence as an independent nation after the First World War, the highly industrialised region of Upper Silesia had an ethnically mixed German and Polish population.

-This resulted in much of the area being in dispute and lead to armed violence between the two ethnic communities.
+This mix of ethnicities resulted in much of the area being in dispute and lead to armed violence between the two ethnic communities.

 Upper Silesia Plebiscite